 The distributed nature of knowledge and capabilities creates a need to acquire such resources externally.
 Even though knowledge and capabilities can be acquired externally, they still have to be integrated into the existing knowledge base of the firm.
 In order to be able to maximise the advantage of external knowledge assets the firm has to have enough internal knowledge enabling it to perform the integration process (Powell et al, 1996).

 The unit of analysis is collaborations between biotechnology firms and research groups at universities.
-The focus is on two aspects, firstly the transfer process of knowledge and other resources between collaborators and secondly how companies build organisational capabilities for knowledge transfer.
+The focus is on two aspects, firstly the transfer process of knowledge and other resources between collaborators and secondly how companies build organizational capabilities for knowledge transfer.

-The aim is to examine how external resources and dispersed knowledge are internalized into an organisation.
+The aim is to examine how external resources and dispersed knowledge are internalized into an organization.
 This involves identifying critical factors such as facilitators, barriers and main drivers in the internalization process.
 To accomplish the aim we apply a multiple case studies methodology on companies in the biotechnology industry.

 Organisational and attitudinal aspects of entrepreneurship and innovation in academia

 Universities have two main tasks.
 The first is to create new knowledge, typically through trough research.
 The second is to diffuse knowledge to society.
 The diffusion of knowledge can be achieved in three main ways, namely through 1) education, 2) communication of research results and 3) commercial activities.
-Universities with an outspoken ambition to participate in commercial exploitation of research results have been referred to as “entrepreneurial universities”; a term coined by Etzkowitz (1983).

-In this research project the internal organisation of the university and the attitudes of its employees with regard to entrepreneurship, innovation and intellectual property are studied.
+In this research project the internal organization of the university and the attitudes of its employees with regard to entrepreneurship, innovation and intellectual property are studied.
 In particular, we focus on capabilities required to adapt to the changing environment of the entrepreneurial university.

 The aim is to explore how researchers and university managers perceive the university’s capabilities to support researchers in their collaboration and innovation activities.
 In particular, we investigate the perceived enablers and barriers towards 1) collaboration, 2) patenting of research results, and 3) commercialization.
 A combination of research methodologies are applied such as interviews, focus groups and surveys are used.